Nerve Pain in the Neck: Symptoms, Causes, and Treatment

 • Neck pain that worsens with certain movements

-• Headache, especially at the back of the head
+• Headache, especially in the back of the head

-Causes of Nerve Pain in the Neck
+Causes of nerve pain in the neck

 Several factors can contribute to nerve pain in the neck:

-• Aging-related changes in the spine
+• Age-related changes in the spine

 • Narrowing of nerve channels (spinal stenosis)